Dual system estimation using mixed effects loglinear models: Methodology - Dual System Estimation

-In dual system estimation variable $A$ (and $B$) stands for "Being included in list $A$" (and $B$), where 0,1 stands for "missed", ``in''.
-The size of the $(A=0,B=0)$ cell is not observed, so the parameter $\lambda_{11}^{AB}$ cannot be estimated.
+In dual system estimation variable $A$ stands for "Being included in list $A$", where 0,1 stands for "missed", ``in'', and similarly for variable B. The size of the $(A=0,B=0)$ cell is not observed, so model (\ref{satfixed}) cannot be estimated.
 Therefore we proceed by assuming independence between $A$ and $B$ and fitting

 One can estimate the population size $\hat{N}$ directly from the observed counts by making use of the Lincoln Peterson estimator (Bishop, Fienberg and Holland, 1975) , that relies on the independence assumption,